programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Then click the export button to generate a version of the new sonnet table for use outside of Refine.
 Only the currently selected subset will be exported.

-{% include figure.html caption="Export" filename="refine-export.png" %}
+{% include figure.html caption="Export CSV" filename="refine-export.png" %}

 # Example 2: URL Queries and Parsing JSON

-Many cultural institutions provide web APIs enabling users to access information about their collections via simple [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) requests.
+Many cultural institutions provide web APIs allowing users to access information about their collections via simple [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) requests.
 These sources enable new queries and aggregations of text that were previously impossible, cutting across boundaries of repositories and collections to support large scale analysis of both content and metadata.
 This example will harvest data from the [Chronicling America](http://chroniclingamerica.loc.gov/) project to assemble a small set of newspaper front pages with full text.
 Following a common web scraping workflow, Refine is used to construct the query URL, fetch the information, and parse the JSON response.